Health and safety

 Provide your contact details

 It is important that the university knows where you are staying and how to reach you.
 Make sure to provide your contact details once you reach your destination.
 If you are going on exchange, you can do this via the online application system.
-In all other cases, you will receive a reminder by email after you reach your destination.
+In all other cases, you must provide your details to your study adviser or international exchange coordinator yourself.

 Vaccinations, medication and advice